 - Falls of Carillon – The La Chute River joins Lake George and Lake Champlain in Ticonderoga.
 Along the way, a number of waterfalls form, including the 30-foot Falls of Carillon at Bicentennial Park.

 - Blue Ridge Falls – A scenic roadside view of this series of drops on The Branch River in North Hudson.
 These falls are especially nice to see in the Fall when he foliage is at peak.

 - Split Rock Falls – One of the most well-known Adirondack waterfalls, this multi-tiered 30-foot cascade on the Boquet River requires only a quick walk from the pull-off to view.

 - Roaring Brook Falls – This giant among Adirondack waterfalls has been given differing heights between 290 and 325-feet.
-This is a multi-tiered ribbon cascade that can be seen from roadside and accessed through a 0.3-mile hike.
-You can hike the trail to the top as well.
+This is a multi-tiered ribbon cascade that can be seen from roadside.

 - Wadhams Falls – Another nice roadside waterfall, this 20-foot cascade forms on the Boquet River next to the Wadhams Free Library.